rokojakasa/Amazon-recommendation-system/README.md

 ```
 ## Dataset Setup (Required Before Running Any Script)

-This project uses the **Amazon Fashion review and metadata dataset**, which is **not included in this repository** due to its large size.
+This project uses the **Amazon Fashion and Electronics review and metadata dataset**, which is **not included in this repository** due to its large size.

 You must manually download the dataset **before running any code** using **one of the following options**: